 Letters from China: One, Who is going to appraise the appraiser?

-Contestants on a popular tv show in China decide to smashing the item they guess is the fake
+Contestants on a popular TV show in China decide to smash the item they guess is a fake

-Just as average Chinese collectors fight hard to JIAN LOU (or find treasures in bargain price) in an antiques market diluted with forgery, they may also find that the expert opinions are getting worse.
+Just as average Chinese collectors fight hard to JIAN LOU (or find treasures at bargain prices) in an antiques market diluted with forgery, they may also find that the expert opinions are getting worse.

 In Beijing alone, there are more than one hundred appraisal centers, not to mention the whole country.
 What are their qualifications?
 Who is going to appraise them?
 After all, who are they?